Antongkt/Static-Analysis-of-Chrome-Extensions/README.md

-## Pipeline for the static analysis of chrome extensions
+## Pipeline for analysing chrome extensions

 ### 1. Introduction

-The files in this repository contain the source code of the pipeline that I developed for my Thesis title "You have changed: Temporal Analysis of the Security of Browser Extension Updates".
+The files in this repository contain the source code of the pipeline that I developed for my Thesis with title "You have changed: Temporal Analysis of the Security of Browser Extension Updates".

 The pipeline consists of three python files and two Javascript files.
 The python files are found inside the `python_code` directory, and the Javascript files inside the `js_code` directory.
 Additionally in the `js_code` directory the node modules required for the scripts to operate can be found.

 To analyse extensions, the user must execute the python files.
-The scripts and their options need to be called in a specific order, because some scripts require the result of the previous script to work .
+The scripts and their options need to be called in a specific order, because some scripts require results from previous scripts to work .
 All python scripts have the following command line execution structure:

 `python3 script_name -operation path_to_json_file`

 The `path_to_json_file` part is the **relative path** to a valid JSON file, which contains extension ID and respective versions in a key - value pair manner.
-We already have two examples of such files in this directory.
+We already have three examples of such files in this directory.
+Versions inside the JSON file must be sorted from older to newer.
+Versions inside our example JSON files have already been sorted.